Disney Cruise Ship Staffers Arrested in Massive Child Pornography Operation

 Jens Büttner/picture alliance via Getty

-A spokesperson for Disney Cruise Line issued the following statement to Variety: “We have a zero-tolerance policy for this type of behavior and fully cooperated with law enforcement.
+A spokesperson for Disney Cruise Line has issued the following statement to Variety: “We have a zero-tolerance policy for this type of behavior and fully cooperated with law enforcement.
 While the majority of these individuals were not from our cruise line, those who were are no longer with the company.”

 We hope any children and families directly involved in this heinous case get the justice and support they so deserve.